ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 - Define a 3-tier architecture
 - Create a public subnet for frontend servers
 - Create a private subnet for backend servers
-- Create virtual server instances
+- Create a virtual server instance in each subnet
 - Configure network rules through access control lists (ACL)
 - **TODO:** Define a security group
 - **TODO:** Load Balancers and VPN